The 20 Most Shocking Oscar Moments of All Time

-One of the greatest things about the Oscars is the element of surprise.
+One of the greatest things about the Academy Awards is the element of surprise.
 It's why we throw parties and run betting pools and debate the results for weeks on end.
-But, even so, every blue moon, there's a win so unexpected—so surprising that even a night dedicated to surprise couldn't foresee it—that the country's collective jaw is left on the floor.
+Sure, so many of the winners feel like a foregone conclusion before the ceremony has even begun, but there are always shocking Oscar moments to keep us on our toes: unexpected wins, provocative speeches, and cringe-inducing flubs that leave the country's collective jaw on the floor.

-So, to that end, we rounded up all of the most shocking, astonishing, totally out-of-left-field Oscar wins in history.
-Take a look—and, while you're at it, maybe reconsider the predictions you have on your roster this year.
-After all, you never know what could happen.
+To that end, we've rounded up all of the most shocking, astonishing, totally out-of-left-field Oscar moments in history.
+Take a look—and maybe get a little more excited about this year's show, which airs Feb.
+9. After all, you never know what could happen.

 When Crash beat Brokeback Mountain for Best Picture (2006)

-In 2006, Brokeback Mountain did more than make audience members sob in a dark theater full of other heartbroken strangers.
-It was one of the first critically acclaimed box office hits to explicitly depict a romantic relationship between two men.
-Every actor in the film gave the performance of their career (at the time), and the entire industry assumed it would easily walk home with the Oscar for Best Picture.
+In 2005, Brokeback Mountain did more than make audience members sob in a dark theater full of other heartbroken strangers—it was also one of the first critically acclaimed box-office hits to explicitly depict a romantic relationship between two men.
+Every actor in the film gave the performance of their career (at the time), and it seemed fair to assume it would easily walk home with the Oscar for Best Picture.

 Citizen Kane is regarded by many film historians as the best film of all time.
 However, back in 1942, the Academy apparently did not agree.
 Orson Welles' masterpiece was nominated for Best Picture, but ultimately lost to John Ford's How Green Was My Valley.

-The film wasn't entirely snubbed, though; Citizen Kane did win Best Original Screenplay that year, and it lives on as the best movie ever in the hearts of movie lovers (and on the pages of film professor syllabi).
+The film wasn't entirely snubbed, though: Citizen Kane did win Best Original Screenplay that year, and it lives on as the greatest film in history in the hearts of many movie lovers.

 When Bob Fosse won Best Director for Cabaret (1973)